Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Format.md

 The `.build-type` and `+target-type` can be explicitly specified.
 When ommited the `.build-type` and/or `+target-type` of the current processed context is used.

-**Note:** The Access Sequences below are not completed yet, as they require a change to CMSIS-Build.
+> **Note:** The access sequences below are not completed yet, as they require a change to CMSIS-Build.

 Access Sequence                                | Description :----------------------------------------------|:--------------------------------------